jimasp/behave-vsc/CONTRIBUTING.md

 ### Guidelines

 - Always consider performance.
 This is arguably the most important concern for any editor plugin.
 (Remember to look out for background (unawaited) functions taking too long or using too much CPU/memory.
-Use `performance.now` and `diagLog` to log timings where needed.)
+Use `performance.now` and `xRayLog` to log timings where needed.)
 - YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
 More code means more stuff that can break and/or lead to slower performance.
 Edge-case capabilities should be in forked repos.
 (If you think it's a *common* concern for users, then please submit a feature request issue or PR.)
 Also consider that any new functionality needs lots of testing, automated tests if possible, and readme updates.
 - The user should get the same results if they run the outputted behave command manually.
 Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
 If the outputted command does not result in the same behaviour as running it in the extension, then this is a bug.
 - No reliance on other extensions except `ms-python.python`.